2. Installing Visual C# 2008

 ![]() |

-- [1]: the download address
+- [1]: download address

-- [2]: the downloads tab
+- [2]: Downloads tab

-- [3]: Download C# 2008
+- [3]: download C# 2008

-- the .NET Framework 3.5
+- the .NET 3.5 framework

-- SQL Server Compact 3.5 database management system
+- the SGBD SQL Server Compact 3.5

-- MSDN documentation
+- documentation MSDN

 ![]() |

-- [1]: Select File > New Project
+- [1]: take option File / New Project

-- [2]: Select a Console application
+- [2]: choose a Console application

-- [4b]: The project has been created
+- [4b]: the project created

 ![]() |

-- You can rename the project in [6] and specify its folder in [7].
-To do this, use [8].
-In this case, the project will ultimately be located in the folder [C:\temp\08-01-31\MyApplication1].
+- you can give the project a new name in [6] and specify its folder in [7].
+To do this, you can use [8]. if you choose Ici, the project will end up in the folder [C:\temp\08-01-31MyApplication1].

-- By checking [9], you can create a folder for the solution named in [10].
+- by checking [9], you can create a folder for the solution named in [10].
 If Solution1 is the name of the solution:

-- a folder [C:\temp\08-01-31\Solution1] will be created for the Solution1 solution
+- a folder [C:\temp\08-01-31\Solution1] will be created for the solution Solution1

-- a folder [C:\temp\08-01-31\Solution1\MyApplication1] will be created for the MyApplication1 project.
-This solution works well for solutions consisting of multiple projects.
-Each project will have a subfolder within the solution folder.
+- a folder [C:\temp\08-01-31\Solution1\MyApplication1] will be created for the project MyApplication1.
+This solution is well suited to solutions made up of several projects.
+Each project will have a subfolder in the solution folder.

 ![]() |